 Some rules aren't written down.
 In this guide we shed a little light on the unspoken rules of the Australian road...

-Learning to drive means following the law: Giving way to the right at a roundabout.
-Slowing down in a school zone.
-However, some road rules are not written into state or Australian law, but are vitally important all the same.
+Learning to drive means following the law: slowing down in a school zone, for example.
+However, some road rules are not written into state or Australian law but are vitally important all the same.

 The onus of responsibility is on each of us to pass onto these rules to the new drivers coming onto our roads.
 Here are a few of the rules that come into play when you get behind the wheel for every road trip with your mates, for each family holiday, or even for a trip to the local Westfield.